 How to Fix: 3TB Drives Only Shows 746GB

 According to a survey, we find many users don't know what causes this to happen.
-And most people blame on their drive manufactures since they think they bought the wrong hard drive.
+And most people blame on their drive manufacturers since they think they bought the wrong hard drive.

-Now, 3 major reasons as well as corresponding solutions will be introduced.
+Now, 3 major reasons, as well as corresponding solutions, will be introduced.
 Knowing the exact reason, you can solve the problem with ease.

 Hard drives are, as you know, typically formatted in MBR (Master Boot Record) or GPT (GUID Partition Table).
 However, do you know the difference between MBR and GPT?
 For instance, MBR disk can only support 2TB hard drive.

 When it comes to converting MBR disk to GPT, you can turn to Windows built-in disk management tool as well as third-party free partition tool.